opencast/opencast/docs/guides/admin/docs/workflowoperationhandlers/publish-aws-woh.md

 ## Description

-The PublishAWSS3WorkflowOperation will publish your recording to the normal publication channel (ie, engage), but the media files will be hosted via AWS S3/Cloudfront.
+The PublishAWSS3WorkflowOperation will publish your recording to the normal publication channel (e.g. engage), but the media files will be hosted via AWS S3/Cloudfront.